-1st offense-One day in-school suspension
+1st offense-One day suspension

-2nd offense-Suspension, either in school or out of school (number of days to be determined by principal)

-3rd offense-Brought before the Board of Education for disciplinary action.
+2^{nd} offense-Suspension (number of days to be determined by principal) 3^{rd} offense-Brought before the Board of Education for disciplinary action.

 STEALING

 Students who steal on school property, on school transportation vehicles, or at any activity, may be subject to a two or three day suspension from school.
 Parents, the Board of Education and the police shall be notified immediately in appropriate cases.